Fibonacci Laws of Planetary Motion β Technical Background

 Law 6 thus reveals why Earth, Jupiter, and Saturn hold special roles throughout the Fibonacci Laws: they are the three planets locked into a Fibonacci resonance triangle, and their period denominators drive both the timescale hierarchy (Law 1) and the inclination constant (Law 2).

-Physical interpretation: Saturnβs retrograde precession is the fulcrum that converts Fibonacci arithmetic into physical reality.
+Physical interpretation: Saturnβs ecliptic-retrograde precession is the fulcrum that converts Fibonacci arithmetic into physical reality.
 Each of the three planets β Earth, Jupiter, Saturn β has a precession period equal to the beat frequency of the other two ().
 Combining Jupiter and Saturn further produces axial precession ().
 The same three planets dominate the inclination balance (Law 3) and the eccentricity balance (Law 5).

 Findings